Using A Router With A VPN

 The ASUS RT-N16 Router

 ASUS makes a number of routers that support DD-WRT.
-We like the ASUS RT-N16 because it’s a Wireless-N (300Mbps) router that you can get for under $100.
+I like the ASUS RT-N16 because it’s a Wireless-N (300Mbps) router that you can get for about $80.
 The router has two USB ports, meaning that you can attach any USB hard drive or thumb drive, thus making a fully functional NAS device.
 It also has 128 MiB of RAM, 32 MiB ready for flash and three detachable antennas.

 As with just about any other ASUS router, you’ll need to flash it with a proper DD-WRT firmware.
 Stock firmware does not possess an openVPN client by default.
 However, the flashing process is straightforward when using the ASUS Firmware Restoration Tool.
 See this guide to putting VPN software on it.